Its-Just-Nans/photo-copier/README.md

 ```
 Then you need to execute `pyinstaller` :

+You need to be in the folder of the program

 If you have `pyinstaller` in your path
 ```
 pyinstaller .\main.spec
 ```
 or
 ```
-py -m PyInstaller .\main.spec in the folder
+py -m PyInstaller .\main.spec
 ```